PiStefania/HTTP-log-file-parser/README.md

 ## Setup the application
 The only thing that you should setup before running the application is the log file path.
 Firstly, you should download the .gx file of the log file through [this link](https://deepsea-tmp.s3.eu-central-1.amazonaws.com/new_final_final_01.log.gz).
 Then, you should unzip it and place it under folder `resources/httpLogFiles`.
-If folder does not exist, create it.
+If folder does not exist, you can create it.
 You could also change the property `log.file.path` if you want to place the log file somewhere else.
 Also, after starting the application, you should wait for 2-5 seconds as all log lines are parsed on startup and every 10 minutes.
-This happens in order for the information to be available for generating the statistics.
+This happens in order for the information to be available when generating the statistics.
 In addition, information that cannot be parsed is bypassed.

 ## Running the application